fallen-seraph/zcore/README.md

 #[Optional]
 #[Optional|Choose|one]

-#Installs lgsm, rcon, and systemctl files.
+#Installs lgsm, and systemctl files.
 Optionally you can install each piece individually.
-zomboid_core.py install --install-target [lgsm|sysd]
+zomboid_core.py install --install-target [lgsm|sysd|misc]
 #Initiates a 15 minute reboot with a full backup.
 zomboid_core.py backup
 #Initiates a 15 minute reboot or stop, optional message.